kawu/hhu-dl-materials-2020/encoding/README.md

 A traditional strategy to encode categorical values (in our case: input words on the one hand, and output POS tags on the other hand) as vectors is to use one-hot encoding.
-This is not the preferred method to use in PyTorch (probably because it uses lots of memory for no very good reason), but you can transform the indices to one-hot vectors as described in [this question](https://discuss.pytorch.org/t/pytocrh-way-for-one-hot-encoding-multiclass-target-variable/68321).
+This is not the preferred method to use in PyTorch (probably because it uses lots of memory for no good reason), but you can transform the indices to one-hot vectors as described in an answer to this [this question](https://discuss.pytorch.org/t/pytocrh-way-for-one-hot-encoding-multiclass-target-variable/68321).

 ## Embedding

-*Word embedding* is the process of transforming words (or word indices) into actual word vector representations.
+*Word embedding* is the process of transforming words (or word indices) into word vector representations.
 There are various embedding methods, differing notably in:
-* What is embedded: words, sub-words, the underlying characters
+* What is embedded: words, sub-words, the underlying characters, POS tags, ...
-* Whether pre-training is used (fastText) or not (custom, task-specific embeddings)
+* Whether pre-training is used (fastText, BERT) or not (custom, task-specific embeddings)
 * Whether the embeddings are context-sensitive (ELMo, BERT) or not (glove, fastText)

+An important point is that we can decide to **adapt the word embeddings** in a task-specific way, i.e. make them part of the neural model, or keep them as are.

-We will now implement custom (not pre-trained), word-level, context-insensitive embeddings for the task of POS tagging.
+We will now implement custom (not pre-trained), word-level, context-insensitive embeddings, with the task of POS tagging in mind.

 #### Method 1 (using one-hot encoding)